-For IDNs only: Interpretation requires understanding of the measure as a descriptor of a gradient of availability for the defined population.
+For integrated delivery network (IDN) only.
+Limited; interpretation requires understanding of the measure as a descriptor of a gradient of availability for the defined population.
 Benchmark data would enhance interpretation.
-Stratification by urbanicity can be clarifying, depending on the assessment of interest
+Stratification by urbanicity can be clarifying, depending on the assessment of interest.